acidus99/bulk-video-reencode/README.md

 2. I used `rename-tv.sh` in each `Season `directory to rename all the filenames into the format `Show Name - SxxExx - Title of Episode.mkv` (or whatever video extension).

-3. I used `prep-folder.sh` which pulled all files the TV shows for into the root `Show Name/` directory.
+3. I used `prep-folder.sh` which pulled all the files for a TV shows into the root `Show Name/` directory.
 Now you have a single folder for a show, with a ton of video files in it, all potentially different types and extensions.

 4. I used the `all-convert.sh` on the main `Show Name/` folder.
 This converts all of the videos.
 When done you have a directory full of MP4/H.264/AAC files, with proper meta data.